 Q: Does Your Dog’s Hair Need Grooming?

 A: Like other furry pets, dogs should be brushed regularly.
 Brushing dogs’ hair will remove dead cells and old hair so that new hair can grow in its place.
 Ideally, it would help if you took your dog to a professional dog hairdresser at least every 4 to 6 weeks.
-From grooming to scissors, brushing, blow-drying, nail clipping, bathing, ear cleaning, etc., can be done at the dog grooming salon.
-You can also attempt to do these at home if you have the time and patience.
+From grooming to scissors, brushing, blow-drying, nail grinding, bathing, ear cleaning, etc., can be done at the dog grooming salon.
+You can also attempt to cut dog hair at home if you have the time and patience.

 Q: How Do You Get Dog Hair Out of a Broom?